iai-group/ir-course-2022/projects/README.md

 ## Evaluation

-  * **Problem understanding** (8 points)
+  * **Problem understanding** (10 points)
     - Demonstrating your understanding of the chosen project, by clearly explaining the problem at hand and the challenges involved.
     - Identifying the main families of approaches developed for the task at hand (i.e., literature review).
-  * **Baseline method** (10 points)
+  * **Baseline method** (15 points)
     - Selecting a sensible baseline, implementing and evaluating it using the given benchmark dataset.
-  * **Advanced method(s)** (12 points)
+  * **Advanced method(s)** (10 points)
     - Selecting an interesting or performant advanced method or developing a novel approach from scratch, implementing and evaluating it experimentally.
-    - Points are awarded for convincing motivation, creativity, overall performance (improvements over the baseline).
+    - Points are awarded for convincing motivation, creativity, reproducibility, overall performance (improvements over the baseline).
-  * **Report** (15 points)
+  * **Report** (10 points)
-    - Reporting the problem, methods, key decisions, and results in a clear and structured manner.
-    - The report should contain sufficient details for one to be able to reproduce the results based on the provided description.
-It should properly attribute and reference related work as well as use visual tools (such as illustrations, plots and tables) to support and communicate the findings effectively.
+    - Clearly explaining the motivation or rationale behind the choices made.
+    - Documenting key technical decisions to support future reproducibility.
+    - This requires details with accessible wording and structure in a way that your results are reproducible based on the provided description.
+    - Producing insight into the process through analysis and discussion of results.
+    - Use visual tools, such as illustrations, plots, and tables, to support and communicate your findings.
   * **Code quality** (5 points)
-    - Producing clearly structured, well-documented, and readable code.
+    - Structured and readable code.
+    - Readability includes sensible variable/method naming conventions and adding docstrings/comments where necessary.
+    - Code quality refers to how easily an external person can work with the submitted code.